grocy/docs/tutorials/food.md

 #### Freezers

-Freezers are a special locations.
+Freezers are a special location.
 If you check the freezer check box, items moved to the freezer will be considered **frozen** and when removed from the freezer they will be considered **thawed**.
-This can effect the expiry date.
+This can affect the expiry date.

 <img src="https://github.com/grocy/docs/blob/4da24a279402d8ef01151d3e7f32c8712d0eb0d1/images/editlocation.png" width="60%"></img>